Eshco93/dxlAPRS-SHUE/README.md

 Telemetry data gathered by amateur radiosonde receiver stations is often uploaded to online databases.
 Live radiosonde tracking websites are built, based on these databases.
 A few examples are [radiosondy.info](https://radiosondy.info/) by Michał Lewiński (SQ6KXY), [SondeHub](https://sondehub.org/) by [Project Horus](http://www.projecthorus.org/) and [wettersonde.net](https://www.wettersonde.net/) by Jean-Michael Grobel (DO2JMG).

 However, as you might expect, not every software allows telemetry data upload to every database.
-For example, [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) (as the name suggests) is APRS-based and therefore only allows uploading to APRS databases, like [radiosondy.info](https://radiosondy.info/) and [wettersonde.net](https://www.wettersonde.net/).
-[SondeHub](https://sondehub.org/), which is not based on APRS, is therefore not supported by dxlAPRS.
+For example, dxlAPRS (as the name suggests) is APRS-based and therefore only allows uploading to APRS databases, like radiosondy.info and wettersonde.net.
+SondeHub, which is not based on APRS, is therefore not supported by dxlAPRS.

-This is where this extension of [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) comes in to play.
-It takes the telemetry data provided by [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) and uploads it to the [SondeHub Tracker](https://sondehub.org/) database.
+This is where this extension of dxlAPRS comes in to play.
+It takes the telemetry data provided by dxlAPRS and uploads it to the SondeHub database.
 ## Theory of Operation
 At its core, [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) is a so-called toolchain, i.e. a collection of independent tools that are chained together.
 The tools communicate with each other mostly using UDP ports.
 The following diagram shows the structure of an exemplary dxlAPRS-based radiosonde receiver station.